-A unique aspect of the CCI is the coordination among several State entities in supporting outreach and education for beneficiaries.
-While DHCS manages Medi-Cal, the California Department of Social Services (CDSS), the California Department of Aging (CDA), the Department of Managed Health Care (DMHC), and the Department of Rehabilitation (DOR) all have important roles.
-For example, CDSS oversees in-home supportive services (IHSS), a critical service for many dual eligible beneficiaries.
+A unique aspect of the CCI is the coordination among several state entities in supporting outreach and education for beneficiaries.
+While DHCS manages Medi-Cal, CDSS, CDA, DMHC, and the Department of Rehabilitation (DOR) all have important roles.
+For example, CDSS oversees IHSS, a critical service for many Duals.
 CDA oversees the HICAPs, which play a key role in counseling beneficiaries about their plan options.
 Information sharing among these agencies and creating appropriate feedback loops are a part of this outreach effort.